-Acceleration is the rate at which a body changes its velocity and is also a vector quantity which needs a direction as well.
-It is measured in m/s/s or metres per second per second (metres per second squared - m/s2).
+Acceleration is the rate at which a body changes its velocity and, similarly to velocity, it is a vector quantity which means it has a direction as well as a magnitude.
+It is measured in m/s/s or metres per second per second (metres per second squared – ms-2).

-For example, in the first 30m of a 100m sprint, the sprinter’s velocity will be increasing and will have ‘positive acceleration'.
-After they pass the line they will slow down during which time they will have ‘negative acceleration' or decceleration.
+For example, in the first 30m of a 100m sprint, the sprinter’s velocity will be increasing and will, therefore, have ‘positive acceleration’.
+Once they have crossed the line, they will begin to slow down during which time they’ll have ‘negative acceleration’ (or deceleration).

 Acceleration can be calculated using the formula below: